-The JSD APPIC School Psychology Intern position is full-time, 40 hours per week, 12-month position.
+The JSD APPIC School Psychology Intern position is a full-time, 40-hour week, 12-month position.
 Twenty hours per week are assigned in one elementary and a minimum of 20 hours per week will include specialized training experiences in up to three additional programmatic areas/ school settings.
-Jordan School District has both traditional and year-round schools, as well as the Jordan Family Education Center, which is an evening program.
+Jordan School District has both traditional and year-round services, as well as the Jordan Family Education Center, which is an evening program.
 Therefore, interns complete a 2000-hour internship by working from July through June 30th.

 Half-time School Assignment—the intern will be assigned to work 20 hours per week in one elementary school.
 The intern will be expected to provide assessment, individual and group counseling, consultation with parents, teachers, and staff, crisis intervention, and behavioral interventions for general education and special education students.
 The intern will be required to participate in Special Education IEP meetings for students that they have evaluated and serve.
 Interns should be spending at least 10 hours per week providing direct service to students.

-Available Specialized Tracks—Up to three specialized tracks will last approximately thirteen weeks each and be for a minimum of 20 hours per week.
+Available Specialized Tracks—Up to four specialized tracks will last approximately thirteen weeks each and be for a minimum of 2 days per week.
 The exception to this occurs when/if the intern declares an interest in more in-depth therapy experience (trauma-focused therapy) during the applicant interview.
 That particular rotation requires an extended period of time (18-20 weeks).
 The interns will be under the direct supervision of a licensed doctoral-level supervisor who is assigned to the school.
 Rotation sites are listed below.

 Specialized Assessment and Consultation: This rotation is provided under the supervision of Dr. Cassandra Romine and is developmentally structured to allow doctoral interns to assume increased responsibility and independence in specialized assessment and consultation activities.
 During the initial part of the rotation, interns observe and work collaboratively with Dr. Romine.
 Psychological services include psychological and neuropsychological assessment, crisis intervention, behavioral intervention, consultation services with school staff, parents, as well as pediatric medical and community-based mental health providers.
 Dr. Romine will provide initial and additional training experiences in the comprehensive assessment of suspected autism spectrum disorders using the Autism Diagnostic Schedule (ADOS) and other measures, and neuropsychological assessment as part of the district-wide Traumatic Brain Injury team.